Revision map

 IGCSE Maths topic map

-Instead of one long messy checklist, use these grouped sections.
-Mark one status per topic and use the notes line to name the exact weak step.
+Instead of one long undifferentiated list, use these grouped sections.
+Mark one status per topic and use the notes line to name the exact step, not just the topic name.

 Number and proportion